3D Hand Pose Estimation via Regularized Graph Representation Learning: Experimental Results

 \subsection{Implementation Details}

 In our experiments, we first pretrain the hand model module and then train the entire network end-to-end.
 In particular, the training process can be divided into three stages.

-\textbf{Stage \RNum{1}.} In the first stage, we pretrain the hand model module, which is randomly initialized and trained for 100 epochs using the Adam optimizer with learning rate 0.001.
+\textbf{Stage \RNum{1}.} We pretrain the hand model module, which is randomly initialized and trained for 100 epochs using the Adam optimizer with learning rate 0.001.
+Then, we freeze the parameters of this stage to evaluate the effectiveness of the deformation learning module.

-\textbf{Stage \RNum{2}.} In the second stage, we train the generator $\mathbb{G}$ end-to-end without the discriminator $\mathbb{D}$.
-In $\mathbb{G}$, the hand model module is initialized with the trained model in the first stage and the GCN refinement module is randomly initialized. $\mathbb{G}$ is then trained with 100 epochs using the Adam optimizer with learning rate 0.0001.
-The finally predicted hand pose is much finer than that of stage \RNum{1} after training the entire generator.
+\textbf{Stage \RNum{2}.} We train the generator $\mathbb{G}$ end-to-end without the discriminator $\mathbb{D}$.
+In $\mathbb{G}$, the hand model module is initialized with the trained model in the first stage and the deformation learning module is randomly initialized. $\mathbb{G}$ is then trained with 100 epochs using the Adam optimizer with learning rate 0.0001.

-\textbf{Stage \RNum{3}.} In the third stage, we adopt the framework of SNGAN \cite{SNGAN} for the adversarial training and train our model end-to-end. $\mathbb{G}$ and $\mathbb{D}$ is trained with 100 epochs using the Adam optimizer with learning rate 0.0001.
+\textbf{Stage \RNum{3}.} We adopt the framework of SNGAN \cite{SNGAN} for the conditional adversarial training, and train our model end-to-end. $\mathbb{G}$ and $\mathbb{D}$ are trained with 100 epochs using the Adam optimizer with learning rate 0.0001.